aws-samples/multi-region-data-residency/README.md

 #### 6. Test the application

-Connect to the test application and login using sample users:
+Connect to the test application e.g. `frontend.mystartup.com` and login using sample users:

 ```

 ```

-Logging in
+The frontend should be connected to the regional backend API on `app.mystartup.com`.

 ## Cleaning up